-The best backup software helps you reliably backup your saved files and folders, as well as provide advanced options to better manage your saved data.
+The best backup software makes it simple and easy to reliably backup your saved files and folders, as well as provide advanced options to better manage your saved data.

 Luckily, there are a number of backup software solutions that aim to do exactly this, by allowing you to easily and automatically set up different backups as and when you need to.
 In some instances it's simply a case of new files being copied across as soon as they are saved, and for others it's a case of having regular backups carried out at specific times.

-While there are also free backup solutions (opens in new tab) available, here we'll focus on the paid-for software, though a number have free tiers or free trails available.
+While there are also free backup solutions available, here we'll focus on the paid-for software, though a number have free tiers or free trials available.

 Get free unlimited cloud backup with every ExpressVPN purchase